wwadde/GUI-CRUD/README.md

-# My-First-Java-GUI
+# GUI-CRUD
-Little GUI with connection to Azure Sql Server
+GUI with connection to Azure Sql Server